scijones/scijones.github.io/index.md

 Hey, I'm Steven J. Jones and I'm a grad student at the University of Michigan in John Laird's Soar Group.
+I enjoy understanding how people think, to the extent that I can.

-Most of my work amounts to adding subsymbolic mechanisms to the Soar Cognitive Architecture.
+Most of my work amounts to adding subsymbolic mechanisms to the [Soar cognitive architecture](https://soar.eecs.umich.edu/).

 I've implemented spreading activation, base-level inhibition, and a few other bits in Soar.
 Recently, I've been focusing on implementation of event cognition functionality.
 My general underlying focus is on implementing